Azure AD Connect user sign-in options

 If you’re already familiar with the Azure AD identity model and want to learn more about a specific method, see the appropriate link:

-- Password synchronization with single sign-on (SSO)
+- Password hash synchronization with Seamless Single Sign-on (SSO)

-- Pass-through authentication
+- Pass-through authentication with Seamless Single Sign-on (SSO)

 - Federated SSO (with Active Directory Federation Services (AD FS))